Astronomy Essentials

 As the planet next inward from Earth in orbit around the sun, Venus is relatively nearby.
 But its nearness isn’t the only reason Venus is bright.
 Consider that Mars orbits one step outward from Earth.
 And Mars waxes and wanes in brightness in our sky over about a two-year cycle.
 It’s only exceptionally bright around the time Earth passes between Mars and the sun, at the same time Mars is closest to the sun.
 The last time that happened was in 2018.
 And the next time will be in 2035.

 With Venus, something else is going on.
 Astronomers use the term albedo to describe how bright a planet is in absolute terms.
 When sunlight strikes a planet, the planet’s surface absorbs some of the light and reflects the rest.
-Albedo is a comparison between how much light strikes an object – and how much the objects reflects.

-As you might have guessed, Venus has the highest albedo of any major planet in our solar system.
+Albedo is a comparison between how much light strikes an object and how much the objects reflects.
+And, as you might have guessed, Venus has the highest albedo of any major planet in our solar system.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

-Because Venus orbits the sun inside Earth’s orbit, when it goes between us and the sun its lighted hemisphere, or day side, is facing away from us.
-At such times, it’s difficult or impossible to see Venus at all.
+Why does it happen?
+Because Venus orbits the sun inside Earth’s orbit, it sometimes goes between us and the sun.
+At such times, its lighted hemisphere, or day side, is facing away from us.
+Then it’s difficult to see Venus at all (though experienced astrophotographers sometimes catch it).

-Because it’s an inferior planet (one that orbits the sun inside Earth’s orbit), we see Venus exhibit phases like a tiny moon as it approaches its time of passing between the Earth and sun.
+Also, around the time it passes between us and the sun, we see Venus exhibit phases … like a tiny moon.
 As Venus draws up behind Earth in orbit – and prepares to “lap” us in the race of the planets – observers on Earth can watch as the phase of Venus wanes.
-Meanwhile, as the crescent Venus in waning in phase, the overall size of the disk of Venus gets larger in Earth’s sky, as Venus draws closer to us and prepares to go between us and the sun.
+When it comes from behind the sun, racing ahead of us in orbit again, we see Venus wax in phase.

 Read about Venus at greatest brilliancy